Fleas are small, blood sucking parasites.

 The risk of getting a disease from a tick bite in New Zealand is therefore very low, but there is the potential for this to change – for example, if disease carrying ticks arrive on travellers to New Zealand who have been in countries where they are present.

 Your family should contact your vet for advice as there are a number of options for removing ticks.
 Just like flea treatments, tick treatments can be topical and applied to the animal’s skin.

-When we talk about 'worms' in pets we are not talking about the common garden earth worm!
-Instead we are talking about specialised worms that have developed to live very happily in the intestines and other organs of our family pets.
+When we talk about 'worms' in companion animals (pets), we are not talking about the common garden earth worm!
+Instead we are talking about specialised worms that have developed to live very happily in the intestines and other organs of our animals.

-Almost all animals can get worms and it is extremely important to treat all your pets at the same time to prevent reinfection.
+Almost all animals can get worms so it is extremely important to treat all your companion animals (pets) at the same time to prevent reinfection.

-The nasty parasites live inside the stomach and intestines – getting first dibs on the nutrients and goodness from your pet’s food.
+The nasty parasites live inside the stomach and intestines, getting first dibs on the nutrients and goodness from your animal's food.

-The effects of worms on your pet’s health can be extreme.
+The effects of worms on your animal’s health can be extreme.
 They are capable of causing diarrhoea, coughing, vomiting, a weakened immune system, skin diseases, stunted growth and a dull coat.

 Remember that humans can also contract worms from their pets through picking up poop or walking in toileting areas with bare feet.
-Make sure you always wash your hands after handling your animal’s toilet waste and after playing with your pet.
-Make sure you wear shoes when you walk in areas where your pet has gone to the toilet.
+Make sure you always wash your hands after handling your animal’s toilet waste and after playing with your animals.
+Make sure you wear shoes when you walk in areas where your animal has gone to the toilet.

-SPCA vets advise that pets should be wormed regularly throughout their life to prevent worm infections.
+SPCA vets advise that companion animals (pets) should be wormed regularly throughout their life to prevent worm infections.